cisagov/get.gov/pages/help/help_member-management.md

    1. **Domains:** Allow the user to view all domains in your organization or just the domains they manage (default).
    2. **Domain requests:** Allow the user to view all requests for your organization, view all requests and submit new requests, or have no access to domain requests (default).
    3. **Members:** Allow the user to view all member permissions or have no access to that information (default).
 If a user needs to modify organization members, they should be added as an [org admin](#add-a-new-admin) instead.
 5. Click “Invite member” to add the user to your organization.
-You’ll see a summary of the user’s information and permissions.
 6. After reviewing a summary of the user's information and permissions, click “Yes, invite member.”

 **Note:** You cannot invite a member who is already a member of another .gov organization.
 We will offer users the ability to be part of multiple organizations, and switch between them, in late 2025.